Choose another PM

 When Kevin Rudd addressed the United Nations General Assembly in New York in September 2008 he departed from the intended subject of climate change to speak instead on the deepening global financial crisis.
 With this speech he launched the case for a new world alliance, the G20, now regarded as a key development in global governance.
 The G20 became as he urged, a 'pivotal body in world financial affairs'.

 The G20 was formed in response to the worldwide economic reversal that developed from late 2007.
 The GFC has been assessed as 'the greatest regulatory failure in modern history'.
 It was a major challenge for the governments of all the developed nations.
-In Australia the Rudd government’s rapid response included planning an economic stimulus package.
+In Australia the Rudd government's response included planning an economic stimulus package.
 Launched in October 2008, it was the first of any affected nation.
-This prompt action was decisive and with follow-up strategies meant expenditure of some $75 billion on a nation-building recovery plan that included a public works construction program and federal guarantee of bank deposits.
+This action and with follow-up strategies meant expenditure of some $75 billion on a nation-building recovery plan that included a public works construction program and federal guarantee of bank deposits.
 The total expenditure on the stimulus package represented the highest proportion of GDP of any of the advanced economies.
 An IMF survey in 2009 showed that Australia was the only one of 33 major national economies to avoid a crippling recession.

 Explaining the principles, adapted from economist John Maynard Keynes, underlying his Government's activist strategy Kevin Rudd wrote:

 The social democratic state offers the best guarantee of preserving the productive capacity of properly regulated productive markets, while ensuring government is the regulator, that government is the funder or provider of public goods and that government offsets the inevitable inequalities of the market with a commitment to fairness for all.